 Yet, many continue to blame themselves for the lingering emotional response they have following an event.
 And without proper treatment, trauma can have debilitating effects, including self-harm and substance abuse.

 Healing is possible, though.
-With therapy at Kind Mind, you can learn to process, cope with, and overcome your trauma.
+With trauma therapy in Charlotte, NC you can learn to process, cope with, and overcome your trauma.

 Too often, the impact of trauma makes it so our past is in the driver’s seat.
 However, by working with a therapist, you can regain control over your thoughts and emotions.